Miramac/node-office-script/readme.md

     });
 ```
 # sync vs. async
-Office-Script is written in an async patter, but application automation has serious problems with async...
+Office-Script is written in an async pattern, but application automation has serious problems with async...

-Because of this, we recoment to use the sync presentation wrapper.
+Because of this, I recommend to use the sync presentation wrapper.
 Also it has more readable API.

 ```javascript
     var path = require('path');